Advertiser Disclosure

 Economy Parking

-The economy parking lot is located on airport property a little distance from the terminals.
-Passengers can ride the free shuttle service that runs from all terminals to and from the parking lot every 15 to 20 minutes.
+The economy parking lot is on airport property, a short distance from the terminals.
+Passengers can ride the free shuttle from all terminals to the parking lot every 15 to 20 minutes.

 SCROLL FOR MORE